-The contributions of this extended paper are as follows.1 1) We propose a new generative topic-noise model (TND) that explicitly models both topic and noise distributions and adjusts the generative model to incorporate additional knowledge from embedding spaces.
+The contributions of this paper are as follows.
+1) We propose a new generative topic-noise model (TND) that explicitly models both topic and noise distributions and adjusts the generative model to incorporate additional knowledge from embedding spaces.
 2) We propose a variant of our model that combines a pre-trained noise distribution from TND in an ensemble with any generative model as a way for any existing topic model to filter noise words and produce more coherent and diverse topic sets.
 We show an example of this with LDA, and demonstrate its value by showing that NLDA, an integration of TND's noise distribution in an ensemble with LDA to filter noise words, produces more coherent topics than LDA.
 3) We show the value of using a context-specific noise list generated from TND to remove noise in an ad hoc fashion to improve the quality of topic sets produced by other topic models, including non-generative ones.
-4) We propose a method, Cross-Source Topic Blending (CSTB), for finding the core topics across different data sources within a domain using topics generated from each data source independently.
-5) We conduct an extensive empirical analysis using two large Twitter data sets from the Covid-19 and Election 2020 domains, and the 20 Newsgroups data set and show the strength of explicitly modeling noise and using embeddings during the topic-noise modeling process.
-6) We then use two other data sources, Reddit comments and newspaper articles, from different domains to show the quality of NLDA on different types of data, and to show the effectiveness of CSTB.
-7) We publish our model code and other methods used in our experiments, along with our evaluation metrics.2
+4) We conduct an extensive empirical analysis using two large Twitter data sets (Covid-19 and an Election 2020), and the 20 Newsgroups data set and show the strength of explicitly modeling noise and using embeddings during the topic-noise modeling process.
+5) We publish our model code and other methods used in our experiments, along with our evaluation metrics.